JMSL Tutorial: Instruments and Interpreters

 myMusicShape.setInstrument(new PrintingInstrument());

-The results are shown in the applet below.
-Note that the duration of each is the first element in the array.
+The results are shown in the screenshot below.
+Note that the duration between printed lines is the first element in the array (ie. 1 sec, 1 sec, 0.5 sec, etc).

-View the complete source for this applet here.
+View the complete source for this example here.

 JMSL is based upon HMSL (C) Phil Burk, Larry Polansky and David Rosenboom.